isuk4s4/workflow-v1.0-php/README.md

 ### Installation

-1.)To install this project, simply clone the repository to your local machine and copy it to youre server 2.)Make a database name workflow
+*To install this project, simply clone the repository to your local machine and copy it to youre server *Make a database name workflow
-3.)import workflow sql to youre db
+*import workflow sql to youre db

-thats is happy code